 You can enroll for Medicare Supplements during the Medigap Open Enrollment Period.
 To enroll for Medigap, you must be enrolled in Medicare Part A and Part B. Some states may offer Medigap plans to beneficiaries under 65 for certain reasons.

-When Is the Medigap Open Enrollment Period?
+Understanding the Medigap Open Enrollment

 The Medigap Open Enrollment Period is the best time to enroll for Medicare Supplement insurance.
 The Medigap Open Enrollment period lasts for six months and it starts the first day of the month when you are 65 years of age and have Medicare Part B. During this period, you have a guaranteed issue right and can easily enroll for a Medicare Supplement Plan that is available to you.

 Generally, Medicare Supplement providers can use medical underwriting to determine whether to accept your application or charge you more for Medigap coverage.
 If you enroll for Medigap during the Medigap Open Enrollment Period, the insurer cannot reject your application based on your medical history or current medical status.
 They also cannot make you undergo medical underwriting.
 This is the best time for individuals with disabilities or health conditions to register for a Medicare Supplement as it would not affect their coverage or coverage costs.

 Other Considerations When Enrolling in Medigap Open Enrollment

 After the Medigap Open Enrollment period, you may find it difficult to enroll for Medicare Supplement insurance.
 Insurers may charge you more based on your medical history.